 - (1) After Disbarment.
 A disbarred attorney may not file a reinstatement petition until five years after disbarment. - (2) After Previous Unsuccessful Petition.
-An attorney who has previously filed a reinstatement petition that was denied may not file another reinstatement petition on the same matter until one year after the denial. - (e) Depositing Costs of Proceeding.
-Reinstatement petitions must be accompanied by a deposit in an amount equal to the filing fee for miscellaneous cases.
+An attorney who has previously filed a reinstatement petition that was denied may not file another reinstatement petition on the same matter until one year after the denial.

+(e) Fee.
+Any request for reinstatement, whether by affidavit or petition, must be accompanied by a fee in an amount equal to the filing fee for miscellaneous cases.